12-Lead ECG Placement: The Ultimate Guide

 • snow over grass (white lead above the green lead)

-• Always protect the patient’s privacy and dignity by draping with a sheet to minimize exposure.
+• Patient Privacy Protection: Always protect the patient’s privacy and dignity by draping with a sheet to minimize exposure.
+This practice ensures your patient feels comfortable and respected.

-• Lead placement and patient positioning should be the same for subsequent ECGs on any individual patient.
+• Consistency in 12-Lead ECG Placement and Patient Positioning: Lead placement and patient positioning should be the same for subsequent ECGs on any individual patient.
+This results in an accurate comparison of ECG results over time.

-• During the procedure, record any clinical signs (e.g. chest pain) in the notes or on the ECG tracing itself.
+• Clinical Signs Recording: During the procedure, record any clinical signs (e.g., chest pain) in the notes or on the ECG tracing.
+This helps in accurate diagnosis and treatment.